 - Advanced capacity for manipulation and gaslighting

 These narcissistic traits, once established, create a self-reinforcing cycle that becomes increasingly difficult to break.
 The brain’s reward system begins to associate successful deception with pleasure, strengthening neural pathways that support manipulative behaviors.
+Research into the neuroscience of lying reveals just how deeply these deceptive patterns restructure brain circuitry over time.
 This neurological adaptation not only reinforces the narcissistic patterns but also diminishes the brain’s natural empathy responses, making it progressively easier to justify and maintain multiple identities while disregarding the emotional damage inflicted on others.
 The result is a complex web of neural adaptations that simultaneously protect the individual from feeling guilt while enhancing their capacity for deception.

 Embracing Authenticity: A Neuroscientific Perspective